claudiospizzi/PSDscExecutor/README.md

 * **Invoke-DesiredState**
   Perform get, set and test methods to bring the target system into the desired state.
 It will continue to test and set until the target system is in desired state.

-## Restrictions

-This module has some limitations that need to be considered when it is used.

-* Windows PowerShell 5.1: Don't use the PSDscResources module, as it is in conflict with the built-in PSDesiredStateConfiguration 1.1.

 ## Versions